sfproductlabs/cstaraudittrigger/README.md

 ## Build

-build jar file from this project(cstar-audit-nats-trigger.jar) and copy it to /var/lib/cassandra/lib/triggers directory
+Build jar file from this project(cstar-audit-nats-trigger.jar) and copy it to $CASSANDRA_HOME/triggers directory for example:

 ```
-sbt assembly
+sbt assembly && \
+sudo cp ./target/cstar-audit-nats-trigger-assembly-1.0.jar /etc/cassandra/triggers/
 ```

 ## Deploy